robinrodricks/FluentFTP/README.md

 - **OpenWrite**() - Low level.
 Not recommended for general usage.
 Opens a stream to the specified file for writing.
 Returns a standard `Stream`, any data written will overwrite the file, or create the file if it does not exist.

 - **OpenAppend**() - Low level.
 Not recommended for general usage.
 Opens a stream to the specified file for appending.
 Returns a standard `Stream`, any data written wil be appended to the end of the file.

+## File Permissions

+**Standard commands supported by most servers**

+- **GetChmod**() - Gets the CHMOD permissions of the file/folder, or 0 if not found.

+- **GetFilePermissions**() - Gets the permissions of the given file/folder as an FtpListItem object with all "Permission" properties set, or null if not found.

+**Only supported by UNIX servers** <br> Please ensure that the CHMOD extension is installed and enabled on your FTP server to use these.

+- **Chmod**() - Modifies the permissions of the given file/folder, given the CHMOD value.

+- **SetFilePermissions**() - Modifies the permissions of the given file/folder, given seperate owner/group/other values (`FtpPermission` enum).

 ## File Hashing